 Public company D&O insurance is more complex and more expensive than its private company counterpart, reflecting the very real increase in potential personal liability exposure directors and officers of new public companies will face when it comes to common litigation scenarios.
 These scenarios include things like securities class actions and derivative suits not to mention enforcement actions by the Securities and Exchange Commission and other regulators.

-Woodruff Sawyer’s annual Guide to D&O Insurance for IPOs and Direct Listings—our guide to going public—walks you through each step of coordinating your D&O risk management with your IPO.
+Woodruff Sawyer’s Guide to D&O Insurance for IPOs and Direct Listings, 2022 Edition, will walk you through the steps needed to coordinate D&O risk management with your IPO or direct listing process.